shinji257/aop/README.md

 * Alerts ops of usage for /op, /deop, /opme, and /deopme
 * Alerts console as well

+(added in 2.0)
+Configurable ability to ...
+* Silence deny message sent to player
+* Enable/disable notifications in chat
+* Enable/disable op/deop command block
+* Toggle if nick is shown in chat notification messages
+* Automatically drop op on quit

 Permissions
 - aop.use (Allow usage of /opme command)
 - aop.notify (Get notified when someone uses op,deop,etc)

+(added in 2.0)
+- aop.bypass.opdrop (Bypass automatic drop of op rights on quit)

 Commands:
 - /opme (Ops the calling user -- Currently permissions only)